NawafKhalid/FPN_TensorFlow/README.md

 ## Why using FPN for image classification?

 - Using FPN allow us to extract higher resolution features by upsampling spatially coarser, and this probably useful for complex features.

-- FPN is fast like single feature pyramid and Pyramidal feature hierarchy , but more accurate.
+- FPN is fast like single feature pyramid and Pyramidal feature hierarchy, but more accurate.

 ### What could be changed in the architecture?